-I fondly remember growing up in the 1960's spending summers fishing with my grandfather in southern Indiana.
+I fondly remember growing up in the 1960's and 1970's spending summers fishing with my grandfather in southern Indiana.
 My Grandfather who was a Kentucky coal miner and eventually retired from Chrysler Motor Corporation as a factory worker was viewed by many as mechanically talented.
 He was also the best fly-fisherman I have ever met.
 My Grandfather enjoyed his retirement tying flies and maintaining his fishing equipment, including his boat motor in the winter and fishing on most days during the summer.
+He was also very much an enviromentalist as you can see in a letter I recently discovered.
 My grandfather repaired small engines in his single car garage during the summer.
 People came from all around to get their lawnmowers fixed.
 I think he did this mostly out of love of tinkering because he certainly did not charge much money for his labor.
 I remember helping him during the morning and early afternoon working on lawnmowers, cutting grass, tending the garden, or whatever else needed to be done so that he could be free to go fishing in the afternoon.
 Upon retirement, my grandfather bought a 16-foot aluminum johnboat and a brand new Evinrude 3 hp Lightwin motor which was perfect to take to the stripper pits and go fly fishing along the banks.
 My earliest memories of boats and motors are from these days.
 I was always amazed how easy his motors were to start and how well they ran.
 He also had a Lawn Boy push mower that started every time on the first pull and was the best mower I ever used.
 I now realize that his Evinrude boat motor and Lawn Boy mower motor were both made by the same Outboard Marine Corporation and were both two cycle motors with many interchangeable parts.

 My grandfather was a talented man.
 He was not a wealthy man, but he got along well and with his talents and accomplished many things.
 He built several small fishing boats out of wood.
 He was a skilled carpenter and built several houses.
 He even designed and made a popup camper long before anyone ever heard of such a thing.
 He tied his cork popper flies and kept us all supplied for fishing.
 He had a great appreciation for the inventions that made his life better.
 He marveled at his Colman lantern and stove he used for camping.
 He had a Silvertrol electric trolling motor that was exceptionally quiet for fishing along the banks.
 His new aluminum boat was light enough for one man to handle loading and unloading from the racks on top of his fishing car.
 And he was proud of his Ocean City #90 automatic fly reel because he spent most of his time casting a fly rod with one hand and running a trolling motor with the other.
 He felt that Mr. Coleman made a good cooler that kept our drinks cold on a hot summer day, and Mr. Evinrude made a wonderful 3-hp Lightwin boat motor that was easy to carry and mount on his boat.